mauropalsgraaf/fpscala-workshop/workshop.md

 ## Introduction

-Welcome to the workshop Functional programming, where you will get in touch with the absolute basics of functional programming.
+Welcome to the workshop Functional programming, where you will get in touch with the basics of functional programming.
 This workshop consists of several parts.
-First we will introduce explain what functional programming.
+First we will explain what functional programming is.
 Then we will take a closer look at several reasons why functional programming is increasing in popularity.
 This will be followed by a hands-on, where you will begin your journey through the basics of Scala and FP.
 You will play around with algebraïc data types, pattern matching, recursion and typeclasses.
 All topics will be explained and there are exercises in between that requires you to put the gained knowledge into practice.

 Let's get started right away!